HeXuPKU/SPAGRM.github.io/docs/Step 2 Conduct genome-wide association studies.md

 - **Fast version of saddlepoint approximation**
   - We adopt the basic idea of fastSPA to employ a partially normal distribution approximation.
 We use the interquartile range (IQR) to divide model residuals into outliers and non-outliers.
 For outliers, family size reduction is applied and more precise estimation of joint genotype distributions is required; for non-outlier, normal distribution approximation is applied.
   - A hybrid strategy of normal distribution approximation and saddlepoint approximation (SPA) is also applied in SPA<sub>GRM</sub>.
-If observed score statistic is far away from its estimated standard error, SPA is applied to calibrate the p value; otherwise, the normal distribution approximation is used.
+If absolute value of observed score statistic is far away from its estimated standard error, SPA is applied to calibrate the p value; otherwise, the normal distribution approximation is used.
 The default cutoff is 2 in SPA<sub>GRM</sub>.

 - **Variance ratio adjustment for SPA**
   - Pre-calculation of the joint distribution of genotypes and family size reduction strategies may slightly compromise the accuracy of SPA.
 Thus, we apply a variance ratio adjustment for SPA to ensure the variance from SPA is accurate.